MIRI MRS Dithering

 See also: MIRI MRS Mosaics

 The MRS is spatially undersampled at all wavelengths, particularly at the shortest wavelengths within each channel (see Figure 1).
 Ideal sampling of a point spread function (PSF) should provide at least 2 samples per spatial resolution element in order to avoid loss of information.
-Dithering is therefore necessary to (1) improve this spatial sampling, (2) mitigate bad pixels by sampling the image with redundant detector locations, and (3) allow for sufficient PSF separation that pairs of exposures can be used as background exposures for each other.
+Dithering is therefore necessary to improve this spatial sampling and mitigate bad pixels by sampling the image with redundant detector locations.

 The MRS consists of 4 separate IFUs, each with a different wavelength range, pixel size, and slice width (see Table 1 on the MRS main page).
 Since all 4 IFUs observe a scene simultaneously, the MIRI dithering strategy must simultaneously achieve half-integer offsets in sampling for all 4 channels.
-The MRS slice widths of 0.176, 0.277, 0.387, and 0.645 arcsec (Channels 1-4 respectively) were designed to accommodate such a strategy; an offset in the across-slice direction of 0.968" for instance corresponds to a move of 5.5, 3.5, 2.5, and 1.5 slices, respectively, in channels 1–4.
+The MRS slice widths of 0.177, 0.280, 0.390, and 0.656 arcsec (channels 1-4, respectively) were designed to accommodate such a strategy; an offset in the across-slice direction of 0.97" for instance corresponds to a move of 5.5, 3.5, 2.5, and 1.5 slices, respectively, in channels 1–4.
 Similarly, offsets in the along-slice direction of 2.058" correspond to nearly half-integer offsets of 10.50, 10.50, 8.43, and 7.54 pixels, respectively, in channels 1–4.

 Available dither patterns

-JWST dithering allows for moves specific to MIRI MRS. Dither patterns for the observation can be implemented in the Astronomers Proposal Tool (APT) with the JWST APT MIRI MRS template.
+Dither patterns for MIRI MRS observations can be implemented in the Astronomers Proposal Tool (APT) with the JWST APT MIRI MRS template.
 A dither pattern is defined as a sequence of small (less than 5" in the case of the MRS) moves from the starting position near the center of the MRS field of view.
-There are two kinds of dither patterns available for MRS; patterns optimized for point source observations, and patterns optimized for extended source (or mosaicked) observations.
-These two kinds of patterns differ in the size and purpose of their dither offsets; point source optimized patterns maximize the offset distance to provide large point source separation at the cost of decreased common field of view, whereas extended source optimized patterns minimize the offset distance to provide the greatest common field of view at the cost of decreased point source separation.
+There are 2 kinds of dither patterns available for MRS; patterns optimized for point source observations, and patterns optimized for extended source (or mosaicked) observations.
+These patterns differ in the size and purpose of their dither offsets; point source-optimized patterns maximize the offset distance to provide large point source separation at the cost of decreased common field of view, whereas extended source-optimized patterns minimize the offset distance to provide the greatest common field of view at the cost of decreased point source separation.
 Both sets of patterns provide improved spatial sampling and detector pixel redundancy.

 - The Primary Channel for the pattern (i.e., whether the pattern and MRS pointing origin are optimized for ALL wavelengths or for a particular channel: Channel 1, Channel 2, Channel 3, or Channel 4).